All-Ireland Intermediate Club Hurling Championship

-The GAA Hurling All-Ireland Intermediate Club Championship, known simply as the All-Ireland Club Championship, is an annual inter-county hurling competition organised by the Gaelic Athletic Association (GAA).
-It is the second highest inter-county club hurling competition in Ireland, and has been contested every year since the 2004-05 championship.
+The GAA Hurling All-Ireland Intermediate Club Championship (also known as the All-Ireland Intermediate Club Hurling Championship, for short the All-Ireland Club IHC) is an annual Irish hurling competition organised by the Gaelic Athletic Association (GAA).
+It is the intermediate-grade All-Ireland championship for clubs, and has been contested every year since the 2004–05 championship.

-The final, currently held on the third Saturday in January, is the culmination of a series of games played between October and January with the winners receiving the cup.
-The All-Ireland Championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.
-Currently qualification is limited to teams competing in the Connacht Championship, the Leinster Championship, the Munster Championship and the Ulster Championship.

-Four teams currently participate in the All-Ireland semi-finals.
+The All-Ireland series is contested by the four provincial champions from the Connacht, Leinster, Munster and Ulster intermediate club championships.
+The competition is played on a straight knockout basis.

+The most successful county is Kilkenny, with eight titles, while no club has won the championship more than once.

 History

-While the senior championship had been running since the 1970-71 season, the creation of an All-Ireland series at intermediate level was a natural progression.
-The Munster Council were the first to organize a provincial championship in the intermediate grade in 2003.
+While the senior club championship had been running since the 1970–71 season, the creation of an All-Ireland series at intermediate level was a natural progression.
+The Munster Council were the first to organise a provincial intermediate championship in 2003.
 They were followed by the other three provincial councils in 2004, with the four champions contesting an All-Ireland series.

-Kildangan of Tipperary were the first All-Ireland champions after defeating Carrickshock of Kilkenny.
+Kildangan of Tipperary were the first champions after defeating Carrickshock of Kilkenny.

-In 2007, London club Robert Emmetts became the first team from outside of Ireland to claim an All-Ireland title.
+In 2007, London club Robert Emmetts became the first team from outside Ireland to win an All-Ireland title.

-The most successful teams are from Kilkenny – 8 different Kilkenny clubs have won the All-Ireland title on 8 separate occasions.

-No team has ever won the title more than once.
-Dicksboro and Carrickshock are the only teams to have qualified for two All-Ireland finals.

 Teams

 Qualification

-The GAA Hurling All-Ireland Intermediate Club Championship features four teams in the final tournament.
-25 county champions contest the four provincial intermediate club championships with the four respective champions qualifying for the All-Ireland series.
-Prior to 2018 the London champions entered the competition at the quarter-final stage, but now compete in the Connacht championship.